-- there are discriminatory social customs, laws, and rules applicable only for women.
+- there are discriminatory social customs, laws, and rules that apply only to women.

-- amount of domestic work done by women are the same as men
+- amount of domestic work done by women is the same as men

 The next step could be to reflect on the socio-cultural issues that bother you the most and where you are genuinely passionate about creating differences in.
 Ask yourself, where and how could you be the most effective and most authentic in your fight against discrimination?

 Pick up any issue, however small it might be, where you think you could make a real difference.
 It might not necessarily be a very big or rebellious step.
 For instance, It could be as small as making sure you are involving your son along with your daughter in cleaning and cooking or supporting your wife in pursuing her career.

-After that, you can educate others about the importance of empowering women or bring changes in your workplace by advocating for making more women-friendly workplaces or creating company policies for working mothers.
+As the next step, you can educate others about the importance of empowering women or bringing changes in your workplace by advocating for making more women-friendly workplaces or creating company policies for working mothers.
 You can also create campaigns to abolish discriminatory norms or systems.

 These are just a few examples and definitely are not all-inclusive.
 If you are genuine and diligent about making changes in society, you already ARE a change maker!

 The need is endless, and every small act of courage counts.
 Your courageous and exemplary act today could make the lives of many girls and women better tomorrow.

 It is not possible for everyone to be a social reformer.
-But we can definitely bring small but significant changes in our outlook towards women’s rights and freedom.
+But we can definitely bring small but significant changes in our outlook toward women’s rights and freedom.

 Try to raise awareness and educate people about the negative socio-economic impact of gender discrimination.
 Help people come out of the bubble of cultural and religious values.
 Help them realize social customs like FGM, Dowry, child marriage, etc. violate fundamental human rights!

-Making any changes means not following something which the society or culture expects us to follow.
-Going against one’s culture or community might involve a lot of risks and backlashes.
+Making any changes means not following something which society or culture expects us to follow.
+Going against your culture or community might involve a lot of risks and backlashes.